 Sausage Balls made from pork sausage, cheese, and biscuit mix are savory, cheesy, and ready in under 30 minutes!
-The perfect appetizer to serve at a party!
+The perfect party appetizer!

 Sausage balls are savory and a little bit sweet or spicy (depending on your sausage), so they pair well with creamy dipping sauces like ranch dressing, queso, or honey mustard.
 You can also pair them with sweet dips like maple syrup or honey, or savory sauce like marinara.
 Basically, use anything that goes well with regular Italian sausage.

 Sausage balls are the perfect appetizers to freeze and reheat when ready.
 Just put some parchment paper down on a baking sheet, then bake the balls at 350 degrees F for about 20-30 minutes, or until warmed through.